James M. Burt: Medal of Honor action

+Awards and Decorations

 Post War Life

-Burt was a firm believer in the concept of the citizen-soldier and accordingly, left military service after the war.
-However he remained a valuable member of the 2nd Armored Division family.
-He visited the division on many occasions at Ft.
-Hood, TX and also made a trip to meet soldiers stationed with the 2nd Armored Division (Forward) in West Germany.

 The Third Battalion of the 66th Armored Regiment was nicknamed "Burt's Knights" and eventually James Burt was made the Honorary Colonel of the 66th Armored Regiment.

 Burt lived much of his post-war life in New Hampshire and Pennsylvania with his wife Edythe Burt.
 After a career in the paper industry, he attended Keene State College and received a Master's Degree in Education in 1969.
 Burt then became a mathematics and business instructor at Franklin Pierce College.

 James M. Burt died on February 15, 2006, at the age of 88 in Wyomissing, Pennsylvania.

-He is buried in the Hillside Cemetery in Hancock, New Hampshire.
+After his death, his family donated his Uniform and Medal of Honor to Norwich University.
+They are on display in Jackman Hall.